Introducing the New ABCs of Data

 (n.)
 Etymology: Coined by data reliability company Monte Carlo.
 Periods of time when data is partial, erroneous, missing, or otherwise inaccurate.
 Data downtime is caused by bad data, data anomalies, and other issues that can corrupt otherwise good data pipelines.

 (n.)
 A data team member responsible for preparing data.
 Data engineers import / clean / manipulate raw data, develop / test / maintain infrastructure, marry systems together, and conduct database administration.
-Data engineers are increasingly replicating best practices from software engineers (particularly DevOps teams) to collaborate on data management and automate flows between data managers and downstream data consumers.
+Data engineers are increasingly replicating best practices from software engineers (particularly DevOps teams) to collaborate on data management trends and automate flows between data managers and downstream data consumers.

 (n.)
 The general procedure of copying raw data from one or more sources into a destination system which presents the data differently, via: